gitlabhq/omnibus-gitlab/doc/settings/database.md

 To upgrade PostgreSQL, you will need the name of the replication slot, and the replication user's password.

-1. Find the existing name of the replication slot name on the primary node, run:
+1. Find the name of the existing replication slot on the Geo primary's database node, run:

    ```shell
    sudo gitlab-psql -qt -c 'select slot_name from pg_replication_slots'
    ```

-   NOTE: **Note:**
-   In a [Geo HA](https://docs.gitlab.com/ee/administration/geo/replication/high_availability.html) setup with databases managed by GitLab Omnibus, you should run the command above on the primary's database node.

 1. Gather the replication user's password.
 It was set while setting up Geo in [Step 1.
 Configure the primary server](https://docs.gitlab.com/ee/administration/geo/replication/database.html#step-1-configure-the-primary-server).

-1. Upgrade the `gitlab-ee` package on the Geo primary server.
+1. Upgrade the `gitlab-ee` package on the Geo primary nodes.
-   Or to manually upgrade PostgreSQL, run:
+   Or to manually upgrade PostgreSQL, run on the Geo primary's database node:

    ```shell
    sudo gitlab-ctl pg-upgrade